 POLICY ENV 8: PROTECTION OF IMPORTANT VIEWS - The following views (Figure 21) are important to the setting and character of the villages and appreciation of the landscapes of the Plan area.
-New development should be designed to
+New development should be designed to respect these locally important and valued views and where possible enhance them.
+Development proposals within the Neighbourhood Plan area, that have the potential to have a significant visual impact that unduly detracts from the views as indicated at Figure 21, without appropriate mitigation, will not be supported.
+Visual impact should be the subject of professionally prepared Landscape Visual Impact Assessments.

-1. 360° panorama from the summit of Beacon Hill.
-This is one of the signature views in Leicestershire.

-2. South and east from the top of the hill on Breakback Road over the Beacon Road area of Woodhouse Eaves to Windmill Hill toward Woodhouse and the Beaumanor estate
+1.360° panorama from the summit of Beacon Hill.
+This is one of the signature views in Leicestershire.2.South and east from the top of the hill on Breakback Road over the Beacon Road area of Woodhouse Eaves to Windmill Hill